 The Certified Information Systems Security Professional is one of the most sought-after certifications in the world of cloud computing.
 A professional with this credential has knowledge of identity and access management, asset security and software development security.
 And these days, when it comes to information security, handling it properly is paramount for your business.
 In fact, according to Burning Glass, the projected growth within the Cyber/Information Security Engineer/Analyst job is 29%.

 Want to learn more about the cloud market and how to hire cloud talent?
-Check out our brand-new cloud eBook, “Cloud Computing: expanding on the basics.”
+Check out our brand-new cloud eBook.

 And now that you’re armed with what skills to look for, it’s time to search for a cloud professional.
 I know it’s tough because they are in high demand, with a low supply of skilled workers.
 But we’re here to help!
 Contact us if you’re struggling to find the right cloud candidates.